nakamura-to/KageDB/README.md

 Indexed Database API is not stable and is a bit low level.

-KageDB abstracts away implementation differences and provides simple API.
+KageDB abstracts away implementation differences and provides simplified and useful API.

 ## Basic Examples